multigcs/riocore/README.md

 ## Usage <a name="usage"></a>

-you can edit your configuration file by hand (text-editor) or using the setup tool (rio-setup):
+you can edit your configuration file by hand (text-editor) or using the config tool (rio-flow):
 ```
-bin/rio-setup my_config.json
+bin/rio-flow  riocore/configs/Tangbob/config.json
 ```

 ![basic setup](./doc/images/basic_setup.png)